krakend/krakend-documentation/throttling/rate-limit.md

 # Proxy: Rate limit backends
-No matter what is the activity users are generating at the router level, you might want to restrict the connections KrakenD makes to your backends.
-Configuration comes similarly than in the router case, but it's declared directly in the `backend` section instead of `endpoint` (or globally).
+No matter what is the amount of activity the users are generating at the router level, you might want to restrict the connections KrakenD makes to your backends.
+Configuration is similar to the router's one, but it's declared directly in the `backend` section instead of the `endpoint`.

 This parameter is defined at the `krakend.json` configuration file as follows: